olson-sean-k/wax/README.md

 Additionally, [`Glob::has_semantic_literals`] can be used to detect literal components in a glob that have special semantics on the target platform.
-When the `diagnostics-report` feature is enabled, such literals cause warnings.
+When the `diagnostics` feature is enabled, such literals are reported as warnings.

 ```rust
 use wax::Glob;